-My research focuses on the impact of communication technology on our everyday lives.
-Interestingly, any new technology sparks a two-sided debate both in society and academic circles: On the one hand, we find ourselves celebrating technology’s potential to create new social dynamics and to empower individuals, but on the other hand, we are paranoid by negative consequences such as e.g., ubiquitous surveillance, exploitations of behavioral processes by large companies, or the loss of control.
+My research focuses on the impact of communication technology on people’s everyday lives.
+Interestingly, any new technology sparks a two-sided debate both in society and academic circles: On the one hand, we find ourselves celebrating technology’s potential to create new social dynamics and to empower individuals, but on the other hand, we are paranoid by potential negative consequences such as e.g., ubiquitous surveillance, exploitations of behavioral processes by large companies, or the loss of control over media use.
 In order to make informed decisions and to provide adequate recommendations in this debate, I aim at understanding both positive and negative effects of communication technologies on people’s attitudes, beliefs, and behaviors.
-At the moment, I focus particularly on understanding how networked environments (e.g., social network sites, instant messenger…) determine people’s privacy perceptions and how these, in turn, influence their communication behavior and their relationships with and their evaluations of other people, companies, and institutions.
+In my recent work, I focus particularly on understanding how networked environments (e.g., social network sites, instant messenger,…) determine people’s privacy perceptions and how these, in turn, influence their communication behavior and their relationships with and their evaluations of other people, companies, and institutions.

 In my work, I ask what knowledge, skills, and abilities people need in order to deal with the challenges of new online environments.
 The collapse of formerly distinct social contexts, the convergence of traditional media, the large-scale data collection by providers and institutions, or new media’s potential to occupy people’s minds in new ways require individuals to take elaborate and oftentimes difficult decisions when communicating and acting in multimodal online environments.
 What characterizes these challenges?
 How do they affect people’s lives, their well-being, and their communication routines?
 How do people cope with these novel challenges?
 What norms emerge from novel communication technologies and how does they influence people’s behavior?
 And finally, how can we empower individuals and strengthen their self-determination in these modern media environments?